What is A Place for Mom?

 In order to make an informed decision, we strongly encourage

-that you and your loved one(s) tour the places that interest you.
+that you and your loved one(s) tour the communities that interest

-This allows you to see firsthand the environment you or your loved
+you.
+This allows you to see firsthand the environment you or your

-one might experience on a day-to-day basis.
-You'll have the
+loved one might experience on a day-to-day basis.
+You'll have

-opportunity to meet the staff, engage with other residents, taste
+the opportunity to meet the staff, engage with other residents,

 necessary step before you make a decision.